 By checking your valuation, keeping your property details up to date, and knowing how to challenge a decision if necessary, you can ensure you’re paying the correct amount and plan ahead for future changes.

-How to check your property valuation
+How to check your current property valuation

 1. Set up a Business Rates Valuation Account